-Our guide to the BrewersNORWICH City host Burton Albion on Saturday (3pm) in the Sky Bet Championship.
+Our guide to the BrewersNORWICH City visit Burton Albion on Saturday, February 18 (3pm) in the Sky Bet Championship.

 Here we take a look at what City come up against in this weekend's fixture against the Brewers.

 England manager Gareth Southgate points to Burton Albion as an example of a 'huge success story' in football following their rise from non-league to the second tier.